 Management has exercised judgment in selecting the functional currency of each of the entities that it consolidates based on the primary economic environment in which the entity operates and in reference to the various indicators including the currency that primarily influences or determines the selling prices of goods and services and the cost of production, including labor, material and other costs and the currency whose competitive forces and regulations mainly determine selling prices.
-The consolidated financial statements of the Company are presented in Canadian dollars, which is the parent company's presentation currency but which differs from its functional currency, the US dollar, which was determined using managements assumption that the primary economic environment from which it will derive its revenues and the expenses incurred to generate those revenues is the US.
+The consolidated financial statements of the Company are presented in Canadian dollars, however the parent company and its subsidiaries' functional currency is US dollar, which was determined using managements assumption that the primary economic environment from which it will derive its revenues and the expenses incurred to generate those revenues is the US.